freeradical13/freeradical13.github.io/index.md

 * [Influenza virus][] (causes the flu): Lytic virus that uses [Hemagglutinin][] glycoproteins on the viral envelope to bind to [Sialic Acid][] sugars on the surface of epithelial cells.
 [Negative-sense][] (3' to 5') vRNA and proteins such as [RNA replicase][] are injected into a target cell and transported into the cell nucleus.
 RNA replicase transcribes the vRNA into [positive-sense][] (5' to 3') viral mRNA which starts the normal protein creation process.
 Other viral proteins degrade cellular mRNA and produce additional negative-sense vRNA for additional virons that exit through exocytosis.

-## Immune System

-An [immune system][] in an organism is a defense system against [pathogens][] (or germs) which are organisms that may cause damage.
-Some organisms include an [adaptive immune system][] (or acquired immune system or specific immune system) which is a subset of the immune system that saves memories of its response to a pathogen for similar future pathogens.
-The [innate immune system][] (or non-specific immune system) is the remainder of the immune system.

-[Antibodies][] (or immunoglobulins) are Y-shaped proteins produced by B cells.
-Antibodies recognize [antigens][] which are particular molecules on a pathogen.
-There are five types (with Ig an abbreviation for immunoglobulin): IgM, IgG, IgD, IgE, and IgA.

 ## Adipose Tissue

 [Adipose Tissue][] (or body fat) stores triglycerides, cushions an organism, produces heat, and produces hormones.
 Adipose tissue is composed mostly of [adipocyte cells][] along with some other cell types.
 [White adipose tissue][] stores triglycerides.
 [Brown adipose tissue][] generates heat.